maskSnorkelFins/listCompare/readme.txt

 Acknowledgments
-Thank you to Robert While and Suzanne Gerb for advice.
+Thank you to Robert While and Susan Gerb for advice.

 String comparison accomplished via a Levenshtein distance script posted by overlord1234 on Stack Overflow: https://stackoverflow.com/a/36566052/1427748